 - Acted for Israeli high net worth individual in $1.5bn mining dispute

-- Leading representation for a high net worth individual as well as foreign companies in a claim against one of the world’s largest law firms for breach of contract, professional negligence and breaches of fiduciary duty and confidence, worth more than £65 million.
+- Leading representation for a former high net worth individual as well as foreign companies in a claim against one of the world’s largest law firms for breach of contract, professional negligence and breaches of fiduciary duty and confidence, worth more than £65 million.

 - Set new precedents within the coroner’s court acting for bereaved families in relation to autopsy procedures